 Join our Busy Bee Team

-We rely on their expertise to manage an entire camp of children living with Type 1 Diabetes, but they can easily blend in with the day-to-day activities of camp such as tie-dying t-shirts, singing in the dining hall or playing gaga ball.
+We rely on their expertise to manage an entire camp of children living with Type 1 Diabetes, but they can easily blend in with the day-to-day activities of camp, such as tie-dying t-shirts, singing in the dining hall, or playing gaga ball.
 While any type of specialty is welcome, we especially seek the following positions:

 We’re always looking to add to our team of clinicians.
 Whether you’re an MD, DO, PA, or NP, we have a place for you!
-Each clinician typically provides direct diabetes care for 9 campers with Type 1 Diabetes.
+Each clinician typically provides direct diabetes care for up to eight campers with Type 1 Diabetes.
 Our clinicians’ main job is to ensure that insulin adjustments are made appropriately for food intake and high blood glucose levels while considering the campers’ upcoming activities.
 Clinicians collaborate with campers on insulin doses and promote independence for campers at age-appropriate levels.
 To fill this role, you need a base knowledge of Type 1 Diabetes and insulin dosing.

 Nutrition students in college or graduate school are needed on the dietary staff to help prepare boxes of low blood glucose supplies, aid dietary head staff in carbohydrate counting and participate in diabetes/nutrition education of campers and staff as needed.
 For students in Dietetic Internships (DI) or Coordinated Programs (CP), preceptorship and supervised practice hours are offered.